User's Guide to IRCAL

 (you will be prompted for the user password if starting the software from karnak).
 This will start the IRCAL image display software.

-From the gorgon console type
+From the gouda console type

 to start the sound software.